-Day 3: Giant’s Causeway & Derry: This morning, leave Belfast for a drive along the Antrim Coast, the magnificent coast runs north from Larne and curves around the base of steep headlands, through which the beautiful glens of Antrim open to the sea.
+Day 3: Giant’s Causeway & Derry: This morning, leave Belfast for a drive along the Antrim Coast.
+This magnificent coast runs north from Larne and curves around the base of steep headlands, through which the beautiful glens of Antrim open to the sea.
 On the northern coast the Giant’s Causeway, a striking basalt rock formation, is truly awe-inspiring.
 After visiting the famous UNESCO site, continue through Portrush & Portstewart to arrive in Derry.
 Founded in the 6th century by St Columba, Derry is the second largest city and port of Northern Ireland.
 Derry has a heavy historical past and has suffered a lot through violence.
-Today Derry enjoys the advantages of the new peaceful atmosphere in Northern Ireland politics and its city centre is again lively and pleasant.
+Today, Derry enjoys the advantages of the new peaceful atmosphere in Northern Ireland politics and its city center is again lively and pleasant.
 Overnight: Derry area

-Day 4: Glenveagh National Park: Today, take the time to discover one of Ireland’s most secret and wild region.
-You can for example explore Glenveagh National Park.
-Situated in northwest Donegal, the core area of Glenveagh National Park was formerly an enormous private estate of over 9,500 hectares in extent.
+Day 4: Glenveagh National Park: Today, take the time to discover one of Ireland’s most secret and wild regions.
+You can explore Glenveagh National Park, situated in northwest Donegal, the core area of Glenveagh National Park was formerly an enormous private estate of over 9,500 hectares in extent.
 The present day National Park now includes elements of another large estate and has a total area of over 16,500 hectares, making it Ireland’s largest.
 Overnight: Donegal Town area

-Day 6: Connemara: This morning travel to County Galway and visit Connemara.
-It is a land of lakes and rivers, bogs and mountains.
-A land of small villages where Gaelic is still the spoken language and where little has changed since the beginning of time.
-It is without a doubt the wildest and the most romantic part of Ireland.
+Day 6: Connemara: This morning, travel to County Galway and visit Connemara.
+Connemara is a land of lakes, rivers, bogs and mountains.
+A land of small villages where Gaelic is still the spoken language and where little has seemingly changed since the beginning of time.
+It is without a doubt, the wildest and the most romantic part of Ireland.
 On its northern shore the land is harsher and more secret, with spectacular views of the Ocean and the beautiful fjord of Killary Harbour, Connemara is a real paradise for Nature lovers and those in search of strong emotions.
 Overnight: Mayo area.

 Day 8: Dublin Departure: Travel to Dublin Airport for return flight home.